lakshaykarnwal/Wildfire-Risk-Assessment-App/README.md

 ### Other Technologies

+- **Docker**: Used to containerize the app, allowing it to run on any system without needing Node.js or Python to be manually installed.
 - **Email.js**: (If applicable) Used for sending emails directly from the app.
 - **REST API**: Utilized to communicate between the frontend and backend services.